9 Neural Networks

 9.2.1.1 Weights and Biases - the Neural Network Analogs to Regression Coefficients

-What distinguishes a neural network from other methods is the way the hidden layers make calculations on the inputs and the final layer then combines the outputs from the previous layer, (inputs to the final layer), to calculate a final prediction.
+What distinguishes a neural network from other methods is the way the hidden layers make calculations on the inputs and the final layer then uses the outputs from the previous layer, as inputs to calculate a final prediction.

 To understand what happens inside a neural network, it helps to think in terms familiar from linear regression.

-- In a basic linear regression, we model:
+- In a basic linear regression, we use a weighted linear combination of inputs to compute a value \(Y\):

 \[Y = \beta_0 + \beta_1 X_1 + \beta_2 X_2 + \dots + \beta_p X_p + \varepsilon \tag{9.1}\]